 Three semesters to choose from: Spalding MFA students may begin their studies in spring, summer, or fall.
 The spring and fall semesters are 6-months in length and the summer semester is 9-months long.
 The summer semester works well for teachers’ schedule and for those who have full-time jobs or very busy lives.
 For more information about offerings, see the flexible scheduling page.

 Program Book/Script in Common: All students and faculty read a Program Book in Common before coming to the residency.
 The Program Director leads a book discussion early in the residency.
 For the spring and fall semesters, the author of the book visits the residency and gives a public presentation as well as a private question and answer session for our students and faculty.
 The area of concentration of the Program Book in Common changes each semester, so students normally read a book or script and meet the author in every area of concentration that we offer.
-Our featured guests have included novelists Ernest Gaines, Ann Patchett, Susan Vreeland, and Michael Ondaatje; poet and essayist Yusef Komunyakaa; children’s writers Jaqueline Woodson, Daniel Handler (aka Lemony Snicket), Donna Jo Napoli, Patricia MacLachlan, and Nancy Willard; poets W. S. Merwin and Claudia Emerson; essayists Terry Tempest Williams, Pico Iyer, Barry Lopez, and Scott Russell Sanders; poet and children’s writer Naomi Shihab Nye; screenwriters Debra Granik (Winter’s Bone) and Robert Moresco (Crash); and playwrights Marsha Norman, Heather Raffo, and Rebecca Gilman.
-In Spring 2013, the Program hosts the Diana M. Raab Distinguished Writer in Residence Tim O’Brien, author of The Paper Garden: An Artist Begins Her Life’s Work at 72.
+Our featured guests have included novelists Tim O’Brien, Ernest J. Gaines, Ann Patchett, Susan Vreeland, and Michael Ondaatje; poet and essayist Yusef Komunyakaa; children’s writers Jaqueline Woodson, Daniel Handler (aka Lemony Snicket), Donna Jo Napoli, Patricia MacLachlan, and Nancy Willard; poets W. S. Merwin and Claudia Emerson; essayists Terry Tempest Williams, Pico Iyer, Barry Lopez, and Scott Russell Sanders; poet and children’s writer Naomi Shihab Nye; screenwriters Debra Granik (Winter’s Bone) and Robert Moresco (Crash); and playwrights Marsha Norman, Heather Raffo, and Rebecca Gilman.
+In Fall 2014, the Program hosts poet and essayist Molly Peacock, author of The Paper Garden: An Artist Begins Her Life’s Work at 72.
 In Spring 2014, the Program hosts Frank X Walker, Kentucky poet laureate.